 - Sensorineural Hearing Loss

-Signs for Hearing Loss
+Symptoms/Signs of Hearing Loss

 Patients suffering from hearing loss are stressed out from trying to make sense of what other people are saying.
 They tend to feel annoyed because they cannot hear them properly.
 Such people also are embarrassed to meet new people as they might not understand what they are saying.